-Since year end 30 June 2014 the company has started to consider the option of listing on the Australian Stock Exchange.
-In addition a total of \$979,000 of convertible notes have been issued.

-No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations, or the state of affairs of the company in future financial years.
+Since year end the company has started to consider the option of listing on the Australian Stock Exchange.
+In the June 2015 financial year \$767,000 of convertible notes were issued, with a further \$200,000 issued after 30 June 2015.
+Apart from what has been disclosed, no other matter or cisrcumstances have arisen since that has significantly affected, or ,may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.